Wednesday, March 6, 2019

 From Advocacy to Disaster

 Apparently, Acosta's advocacy went wrong when her allegations about the Dengvaxia-related deaths caused a sudden drop in immunization records of the DOH starting in 2018 until the present.
-Parents are scared to have their children vaccinated by Dengvaxia and even other vaccinations, including MMR vaccines (Measles, Mumps, and Rubella) which have caused an epidemic of measles in several regions in the country and were reported to be thousands of cases and several deaths already.
+Parents are scared to have their children vaccinated by Dengvaxia and even other vaccinations, including MMR vaccines (Measles, Mumps, and Rubella), which have caused an epidemic of measles in several regions in the country and were reported to be thousands of cases and several deaths already.

 Disinformation and fake news can kill

-With the Dengvaxia scare, over 2 million Filipino children are currently at risk of contracting measles, a highly infectious airborne disease-causing respiratory complications that can be lethal.
+With the Dengvaxia scare, over 2 million Filipino children are currently at risk of contracting measles, a highly infectious airborne disease causing respiratory complications that can be lethal.

 Turnaround of circumstances.

-With the rising number of measles cases across the country, the Department of Health and President Duterte has stepped up to lead a campaign on national television for families to have their children vaccinated against diseases.
+With the rising number of measles cases across the country, the Department of Health and President Duterte have stepped up to lead a campaign on national television for families to have their children vaccinated against diseases.
 The public call was followed by Vice President Robredo and now, the Chief Public Attorney, Persida Acosta, who seemed to be remorseful when she expressed to the public not to be scared of vaccination to spare children from getting measles considering its alarming rates: a step she made just after the call for her resignation by our Senators and some people.

 Our leaders have the most significant role to play in all of these circumstances affecting the state of health of Filipino children.
 They may have reflected on their shortcomings and are now doing their part to correct the mistakes they have caused.
 For the Chief Public Attorney, her sudden active campaign for vaccination may not be an admission of guilt, hence taking responsibility for her actions if her advocacy to fight for her clients led to our country's health crisis.

-Our Call to action
+Our Call to Action

 © 2019 Del Cusay